Help sought to find missing Christchurch man

 Police are appealing for the public's help to find a man missing in Christchurch.

-Peter Maxwell Clare was last seen in the suburb of Woolston about 5pm on Sunday.
+Peter Maxwell Clare was last seen in the suburb of Woolston about 5pm yesterday.

 The 67-year-old was wearing a light blue sweatshirt, trousers and running shoes.